sijantanvir/sijantanvir.github.io/README.md

 ## Notes

-This site is inspired from [https://remi-theriault.com/](https://remi-theriault.com/) , but this repository is maintained as Tanvir Ahmed Sijan's personal website.
+This site design is inspired from [https://remi-theriault.com/](https://remi-theriault.com/) , but this repository is maintained as my personal website.